MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/export-to-data-lake-data-adf.md

     - **Output stream name**: Enter the name you want, such as *Sink1*.
     - **Incoming stream**: Select the source name you want.
     - **Sink type**: Select **Common Data Model**.
-    - **Linked service**: Select your Data Lake Storage Gen2 storage container that has the data you exported by using the Export to Data Lake service<!--Or can this be "exported Common Data Service data," to match the title?-->.
+    - **Linked service**: Select your Data Lake Storage Gen2 storage container that has the data you exported by using the Export to Data Lake service.

       ![Configure the Sink tab](media/configure-sink.png "Configure the Sink tab")